illinoistech-itm/jhajek/itmt-430/tooling-assignments/Readme.md

 Complete the required installs in this document via a Package Manager and take a screenshot of the proper output to show a successful install.
 Place the screenshot into the document as mentioned in the last step.

+## Tooling Assignment Part I

+We will cover the initial installation of tools we will need for this semester.
+If you have already completed this in a prior class, you could take the time to update your software or reach out and help a classmate.

 ### Package Managers

 Package Managers are an essential tool, originally created for Linux Distributions, apt and yum, at the turn of the century, only in recent years have the major desktop operating systems, Windows and MacOS, created similar tools.
 You may be more familiar with the term, "APP Store," the concept is the same either way.